Brazil's Temer, in battle for survival, plans economic stimulus

 In the first leaked testimony, one Odebrecht executive alleged that Temer requested 10 million reais ($3 million) for his PMDB party's 2014 election campaign.

 Disapproval of Temer's government rose to 51 percent from 31 percent in July, according to a Datafolha poll published on Sunday.
-More worrying for Temer, 63 percent of those polled said they would like to see him resign and a new president chosen in direct elections and not by a Congress discredited by scandals.
+More worrying for Temer, 63 percent of those polled said they would like to see him resign and new elections held.

-Under Brazil's constitution, if Temer were to resign after Dec.
-31, Congress would elect his successor, an intolerable option, according to lawmaker Miro Teixeira of the leftist Rede party.

-"In this tense national environment, the people would not accept a president imposed by Congress," said Teixeira, who authored a legal amendment to allow a direct vote.

-To shore up his scandal-buffeted government, Temer hopes to strengthen his Cabinet by giving the centrist PSDB party a larger role.
+Temer also hopes to strengthen his Cabinet by giving the centrist PSDB party a larger role.
 Several PSDB senators were involved in shaping the stimulus package.

-The PSDB is Brazil's third-largest party and already holds three cabinet positions, and it could greatly help Temer get his unpopular austerity measures passed, including pension reforms that will mean Brazilians will need to work longer years before retiring.
+The PSDB is Brazil's third-largest party and already holds three cabinet positions, and it could greatly help Temer get his measures passed in Congress.

-Left-wing parties obstructed debate of the pension proposal for hours in a committee hearing on Monday.
+The Eurasia political risk consultancy raised its odds of Temer falling from 10 percent to 20 percent last week, but saw little impact from the first Odebrecht plea bargain allegations.

+"The risk of Temer falling has increased, but it still remains low," Eurasia said in a note to clients.
+(Editing by Alan Crosby)